apache/calcite/site/_docs/geode_adapter.md

 +------------+----------------+------------+
 {% endhighlight %}

-Will result into two separate OQL queries:
+Will result in two separate OQL queries:

 {% highlight sql %}
 SELECT  itemNumber AS itemNumber, retailCost AS retailCost, author AS author